JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Introduction

-JSON Schema has become a \emph{de facto} standard for describing and validating JSON data structures across diverse application domains, from web APIs to database systems.\footnote{We target here {\cJS}\ifshort{, as opposed to {\mJS}~\cite{DBLP:journals/pacmpl/AttoucheBCGSS24}}. \iflong{Boolean inclusion for {\mJS} can be decided by a mapping a schema $S$ in {\mJS} into an equivalent schema $S^{\prime}$ in {\cJS} through the rewriting rules described by Attouche et al. \cite{DBLP:journals/tcs/AttoucheBCGKSS26}.}} As schema-driven development practices become increasingly prevalent, the ability to formally reason about relationships between schemas is essential.
+JSON Schema has become a \emph{de facto} standard for describing and validating JSON data structures across diverse application domains, from web APIs to database systems.\footnote{We target here {\cJS}\ifshort{, as opposed to {\mJS}~\cite{DBLP:journals/pacmpl/AttoucheBCGSS24}}. \iflong{Boolean inclusion for {\mJS} can be decided by mapping a schema $S$ in {\mJS} into an equivalent schema $S^{\prime}$ in {\cJS} through the rewriting rules described by Attouche et al.~\cite{DBLP:journals/tcs/AttoucheBCGKSS26}.}} As schema-driven development practices become increasingly prevalent, the ability to formally reason about relationships between schemas is essential.

-Schema inclusion --- determining whether all instances that are valid against one schema are also valid against another --- is a fundamental operation that underpins critical tasks including schema evolution, data migration, query optimization, access control enforcement, schema refactoring, and schema analysis.
+Schema inclusion --- determining whether all instances that are valid against one schema are also valid against another --- is a fundamental operation that underpins critical tasks including schema evolution, data migration, query optimization, access control enforcement, schema refactoring, and schema analysis. \mrevone{Specific use cases documented in the literature include static type checking in ML pipe\-lines~\cite{DBLP:conf/issta/HabibSHP21} and a case study with schemas describing a cloud monitoring service~\cite{DBLP:conf/models/ColantoniGBWB21}.}{1.13} \mrevone{We next present a synthetic example.}{}

 \begin{example} \em Below, we show a small JSON Schema~$S_o$.
 It declares that any valid instance must be a string that must match exactly one (\rone) of two regular expressions, or patterns (\xpatt).
-Thus, the strings ``"margherita deluxe'' and ``cheese pizza'' are valid instances, while ``margherita pizza'' is not; it matches both patterns.
+The strings ``Pizza dell'alleanza'' and ``Antica margherita'' are valid instances, while ``Pizza margherita'' is not: it matches both patterns.